Wappsto/wappsto-cli/README.md

 ### Configure

-To configure your wapp you can run `wapp configure` using `npx`, to chaange some settings for your wapp.
+To configure your wapp you can run `wapp configure` using `npx`, to change some settings for your wapp.
 This is also where you can create OAuth configurations for your wapp.

 ```sh